 RainStor's eponymously named deduplication technology can perform dedupe on database records and structured information, with space savings ranging from 20:1 to 60:1, the company says.
 RainStor also has multi-tenancy features that make it suited for cloud storage, according to the company.
 Find out how RainStor's data deduplication technology functions and whether it can change the database game.

-virtualisation and data growth changing storage area network, network-attached
+Server virtualisation and data growth changing storage area network, network-attached storage

 Server virtualisation, commodity hardware and ballooning data growth represent a triple onslaught to the SANs and NAS systems of old.
 Chris Mellor says storage infrastructure needs to evolve toward easier scalability and logical component boundaries instead of physical boundaries.
 Read more about the impact of virtualization, commodity drives and data growth on storage area networks and network-attached storage storage systems, as well as what the storage infrastructure of the future should look like.